jsyoon0823/hide-and-seek/README.md

 (5) seeker
 - knn: use the distance between original and synthetic data for reidentifying the real data
+- binary_predictor: use the binary predictor (to classify the genereated data and real data) to define the distance between original and synthetic data.
+                    Then, use that distance for reidentifying the real data

 (6) main_hide-and-seek.py
 - main file that competition participants (both hider and seeker) can use.